kenoma/adaptive-neuro-fuzzy/README.md

 ///initialize trainig algorythm
 Backprop bprop = new Backprop(1e-2);
+///if during training you faced an unknown sample which is not firing any rule
+/// you can manage this situation with callback bprop.UnknownCaseFaced += .... ;

-///initialize clustering algo which will provide us initial parameters for rules KMEANSExtractorIO extractor = new KMEANSExtractorIO(10);
+///initialize clustering algo to provide initial rule set KMEANSExtractorIO extractor = new KMEANSExtractorIO(10);
-///Build IS with Gaussian membershib functions
-ANFIS fis = ABuilder<GaussianRule>.Build(x, y, extractor, bprop, 1000);
+///Build IS with Gaussian membershib functions, backprop training and kmeans for rule initialization ANFIS fis = ABuilder<GaussianRule>.Build(x, y, extractor, bprop, 1000);
 ///[Backprop - GaussianRule] Error 0,000690883407351925	Elapsed 00:00:31.1691934	RuleBase 10
 ```